sbOogway/common-control/README.md

-# control-common
+# common-control

-This is the control-common project.
+This is the common-control project.

 # Building and installing